 - Which parent has previously served as the primary parent

 - Age, physical, and mental condition of the child and the parents

 - The preference of the child, but generally only if the child is 12 years of age or older

 - The role of each parent in the child’s life

 - Any history of abuse

 - Each parent’s willingness to maintain the relationship of the child with the other parent

 The court will also consider any other factor that it is relevant to the specific case at hand.
 Custody attorney Hope Rosen will help her client build a compelling argument in favor of custody supported by the legally appropriate and relevant factors that are in their favor.

 How an Attorney Can Help

-Skilled lawyers can help you with your case and help to shoulder the stress of the legal burden that this situation may be causing you.
-Skilled attorney Hope Rosen understands the sensitive nature of child custody proceedings and will walk you through the process step-by-step.
+In addition, because there is no calculation or formula for determining custody, lawyers can be very helpful based on their past case experiences by suggesting various custody scenarios that might work for the family.
 An experienced Virginia child custody attorney will ensure that all relevant facts are included and emphasized at each stage of the process and will advocate on your behalf to ensure your parental rights are properly protected.